topper-123/Articles/New-interesting-data-types-in-Python3.rst

     Student(name='Tommy Johnson', address='Main street', age=22, sex='M')

-I like the subclassing syntax compared to the old function-based syntax, and find this much more readable.
+I like the class-based syntax compared to the old function-based syntax, and find this much more readable.

 Note that we're really having a tuple here, not a normal class instance: